serverlessworkflow/specification/README.md

 | [examples](examples) | Specification examples |
 | [comparisons](comparisons) | Comparisons of Serverless Workflow with other workflow DSLs |
 | [community](community) | Contains info on the spec community |

+## Support

+Support our project by [becoming a Sponsor](https://crowdfunding.lfx.linuxfoundation.org/projects/serverless-workflow).